-Just like in comedy, successful surveys rely on impeccable timing.
+Just like humor, successful surveys rely on impeccable timing.

 Why: Inboxes are usually emptier.

-Our verdict: Probably best to send survey invites in the afternoon.
+Our verdict: Probably best to send survey invites late in the Morning or Afternoon.

 Why: Most people have planned their week, allotting time for emails.